yalnajja/HandIsomorphism.jl/README.md

 A high-performance, pure-Julia implementation of Kevin Waugh’s **suit-isomorphic hand indexing algorithm**.

-`HandIsomorphism.jl` maps poker hands across multi-round extensive-form games (e.g., Texas Hold'em, Omaha, Leduc) to minimal canonical equivalence classes, compressing state and strategy spaces in CFR (Counterfactual Regret Minimization) solvers.
+`HandIsomorphism.jl` computes minimal canonical equivalence classes for poker hands in multi-round extensive-form games such as Texas Hold'em, Omaha, mapping each hand to a contiguous integer index.
+These equivalence classes can be used to reduce game-state representations and strategy spaces in applications such as Counterfactual Regret Minimization (CFR).

 ---